jmquintela/Goldbach_Conjecture_Pairs/README.md

 # Goldbach_Conjecture_Pairs
-Python Function to Decompose Pair numbers on the Sums of two primes numbers. based on a recursive function.
+Another Python Function to Decompose a Pair numbers inti the Sums of two primes numbers. based on a recursive function.
 I also added a fast recursive function to find a number equal or less than N on a List L.
 This i a key part of the goldbach function.